BlueSCSI/BlueSCSI-v2/lib/SCSI2SD/readme.txt

 SCSI2SD, The SCSI Hard Drive Emulator for retro computing.

-Traditional hard drives last X years.
-Maybe, if you're luckly, you'll get X years of service from a particular drive.
+Traditional hard drives last 5 years*.
+Maybe, if you're luckly, you'll get 10 years of service from a particular drive.
 The lubricants wear out, the spindles rust.
 SCSI2SD is a modern replacement for failed drives.
-It allows the use ofvintage computer hardware long after their mechanical drives fail.
-The use of SD memory cards solves the problem of transferring data between the retro computer and a modern PC (who still has access to a working floppy drive ?)
+It allows the use of vintage computer hardware long after their mechanical drives fail.
+The use of SD memory cards solves the problem of transferring data between the vintage computer and a modern PC (who still has access to a working floppy drive ?)

-Features:
-	Terminator, termpwr, firmware upgradable (via the SD card) Selectable SCSI ID (via jumpers)
+*All statistics are made up.

+Features

+    In-built active terminator.
-	Emulates a non-removable hard drive (does not present as a removable memory card reader) for maximum compatibility.
+    Can optional supply terminator power back to the SCSI bus Emulates a non-removable hard drive for maximum compatibility.
-	Unit attention configurability.
+    Firmware updatable over USB (TODO software not yet implemented) Highly configurable over USB (TODO software not yet implemented) Selectable SCSI ID
+        Selectable parity support
+        Enable/disable Unit Attention Condition
+        Artificial limits on the SCSI disk size (eg. limit size to 4G to avoid OS bugs)

-Technical Specifications:
+Technical Specifications

+SCSI Interface
-SCSI Interface: SCSI-2 Narrow 8-bit 50-pin connector.
+	SCSI-2 Narrow 8-bit 50-pin connector.
+Supports asynchronous transfers only.
-SD Card Support:
+SD Card Interface
-	(state max size)
-	Currently SD standard (1GB), no SDHC/SDXC support.
-Power:
-Dimensions:

-Performance:
-Sequential read/write:  250kb/sec, 50kb/sec.
-Add some results of some SCSI hard drives for comparison.
-160Mb, 250Mb, 1Gb.

-Compatibility:
+	Standard SDSC (1GB maximum size)
+	SDHC (32GB maximum size)
+	SDXC cards are untested.
+Donations welcome.
+	Communication is via the SPI protocol at 25MHz.
+Power
+	5V via standard molex drive connector.
+Dimensions
+	10cm x 10cm x 1.5cm
+	A 3D-printable bracket is in testing to suit a standard 3.5" hard disk bay.

+Performance

+As currently implemented:
+Sequential read: 250kb/sec Sequential write: 50kb/sec

+These numbers are dreadful.
+I am working on updating the slow polling SD card communication to use DMA.
+I expect the performance to reach 1.8Mb/sec.

+Compatibility

-Tested with Linux, Apple Macintosh System 7.5 on LC-II, LC-III, and LC-475 hardware.
+Tested with Linux (current), Apple Macintosh System 7.5.3 on LC-III, and LC-475 hardware.
-Love to hear your success stories on other platforms.